Mytomato

 Composer, librettist and director Miika Hyytiäinen writes:

-Especially Olga Heikkilä’s skill to change between private Lied, lecturing researcher and larger than life opera style has been one of the inspiring factors.
+Especially Olga Heikkilä’s skill to change between private Lied, lecturing researcher and larger-than-life opera style has been one of the inspiring factors.
 I have used my Voice Map method to understand her voice in detail, but I also wanted to get even more intimate: I asked her to make private recordings that demonstrate her voice just as she woke up.
 These recordings were made in d’Art Lyrique d’Aix-en-Provence where we both were in 2019.

 PREMIERE: